KiwiHour/tplink-core/README.md

 # TP-Link core for C++
-I didn't exist, and now it does.
+I didn't exist (i think), and now it does.

 # Important note
 This is not pure C++.
 I'm using it for my ESP32 projects, so a little bit of the arduino library was used for HTTP requests.